Second Cancers After Non-Hodgkin Lymphoma

 - Hodgkin disease

 Radiation therapy to the chest increases the risk of breast cancer in women who were treated before age 30.
-Mesothelioma, a rare cancer of the outer lining of the lung, is also increased in those who were treated with radiation.
+Mesothelioma, a rare cancer of the outer lining of the lung, is also increased in those who were treated with chest radiation.

 Follow-up after treatment